markdown-party/mono/echo-transport/README.md

   }
 }

-// The second sync overload groups exchanges by pairs, and establishes the sync
+// The second sync method groups exchanges by pairs, and establishes the sync
 // process for each pair <incoming(), outgoing()>. suspend fun <I, O> sync(
     vararg exchanges: Exchange<I, O>,